 The main attractions at the museum are the Gokstad Ship, the Tune Ship, and the completely whole Oseberg ship.
 These are the best-preserved ships known.
-Also on display are fully intact Viking ships, and artifacts found from the chief grave at Borre.
-Among the artifacts found were also tools and household goods, which allows for a better insight into daily Viking life.
+Also on display are fully intact Viking ships and artifacts found from the chief grave at Borre.
+Among the artifacts found were tools and household goods, which allow for better insight into daily Viking life.

-The museum is open on Mondays to Sundays from 9.00 am to 18.00pm.
-Admission is NOK 50 for adults, Nok 25 for children over the age of 7, and free for children under the age of 7.
+The museum is open Monday to Sunday from 9:00 am to 6:00 pm.
+Admission is Nok 50 for adults, Nok 25 for children over the age of 7, and free for children under the age of 7.
 To get there, you can take bus number 30 to Bygdøy, departing every 15 minutes from the Oslo train station.

 Lofotr Viking Museum in Borg

-The Lofotr Viking Museum in Borg, Norway, is the place to be if you want a more in-depth experience of how the Vikings lived.
-One of the 15 chiefdoms settled here in 500 AD.
-Excavations brought up the remains of the largest Viking building ever to be found elsewhere in Europe.
+The Lofotr Viking Museum in Borg, Norway, is the place to be if you want a more in-depth experience of how Vikings lived.
+One of the 15 chiefdoms settled in Lofotr in 500 AD.
+Excavations brought up the remains of the largest Viking building ever to be found in Europe.
 The building has been masterfully reconstructed.

-At Lofotr, you can join in the various activities and view the original artifacts found.
-You can even see the smithy in action and row a Viking ship.
-During the main season from the 15th of June to the 15th of August, broth and mead will be served in the banquet hall every day.
-For a full dinner experience served by professionals in Viking costumes, you need to book in advance.
-You can expect lamb and wild boar on the menu, along with the traditional drink of mead.
-Guided tours must also be booked in advance, but no booking is required for a trip to this museum in Denmark.
+At Lofotr, you can join in various activities as well as view original artifacts.
+You can even see a smithy in action and row a Viking ship.
+During the main season from June 15 to August 15, broth and mead are served daily in the banquet hall.
+Book in advance for a full dinner experience served by professionals in Viking costumes.
+Expect lamb and wild boar on the menu, along with the traditional drink of mead.
+Guided tours must also be booked in advance.

-Opening hours during the main season is usually between 10.00 am and 15.00 pm on Wednesdays and Sundays, but it is advisable to look at the website to confirm the times in season.
-Entrance ranges between 100.00 and 120.00 per adult, depending on season.
-You can reach the museum by bus from Svolvær and Henningsvær in the east or Leknes in the west.
+Hours of operation during the main season are usually 10:00 am to 7:00 pm on Wednesdays and Sundays, but look at the museum's website to confirm the times in season.
+Entrance fees range between Nok 100.00 and Nok 120.00 per adult.
+Reach the museum by bus from Svolvær and Henningsvær in the east or from Leknes in the west.

 Birka Museum in Stockholm

-The Birka Museum in Stockholm, Sweden, on the other hand, is more and archaeological site than a museum.
-Located on the Bjorko Island in Sweden's capital Stockholm, you can learn more about the people who lived here.
+The Birka Museum in Stockholm, Sweden, on the other hand, is more an archaeological site than a museum.
+Located on the Bjorko Island in Sweden's capital Stockholm, you can learn all about the people who lived on the island hundreds of years ago.
 Most importantly, Birka emphasizes archeology as a science, establishing what it can and cannot tell us about history.

 Birka was founded in the late 8th century as a trading port and thrived until it was abandoned in the end of the 9th century.
 There are many speculations as to why.
-Birka has been excavated over the last few years.
-Graves, iron armor, weapons, and ruins of a bronze foundry of the Vikings have been discovered here.
+Birka has been excavated over the last few years, revealing graves, iron armor, weapons, and the ruins of a bronze foundry.